Province investigates complaints on CNâ€™s use of herbicide next to the Skeena - BC Local News

 Nearly four weeks ago, Luanne Roth was driving on Highway 16 with her husband when they noticed a line of dead vegetation on the CN rail line along the Skeena River.

-“Then we started looking at it very closely and we could see it was, what we thought, too close to fish bearing streams and we started taking photos,” Roth said, who is a spokesperson for the T. Buck Suzuki Environmental Foundation.
+“Then we started looking at it very closely and we could see it was, what we thought, too close to fish bearing streams and we started taking photos,” said Roth, who is a spokesperson for the T. Buck Suzuki Environmental Foundation.

 Roth filed a complaint with the Ministry of Environment, and the foundation is working with a herbicide expert who took samples.
 But Roth said she is still seeking information on what exactly was sprayed.